MCP Tools

 getTools(context?)- Retrieve tools from MCP serversetSamplingHandler(handler)- Set LLM sampling handlerremoveSamplingHandler()- Remove sampling handlerrefreshTools(context?)- Clear cache and fetch tools againclose()- Close connection and cleanup resources

-Using McpToolset for Custom Servers
+Using McpToolset for External Servers

 Connection Types